narration-sd/sanity-astro-preview/README.md

 # Documentation

+There's now the beginning of a full Guides and Referencs documentation site [available online here](https://encoundel.com/docs)

-Fimd this in the apps and packages folders, including appropriate source takeouts.
+You can also look locally for information in the apps and packages folders.

 package:  https://github.com/narration-sd/sanity-astro-preview/blob/main/packages/sanity-astro-preview/README.md